SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 Load is expressed using the **Average** aggregation method.

-The value of the Load Indicator is extracted using the following queries (depending on the collection method used):
+The value of the Load indicator is extracted using the following queries (depending on the collection method used):

 ```sql
 metric=system.cpu.load_average.15m host.name=* | sum by deployment.environment, host.group, host.name